billyfish/eirods-dav/README.md

 - Supports SSL encryption for the entire iRODS connection.
 - Easy to configure using Apache configuration directives.
 - Supports iRODS server versions 4+ and is backwards compatible with 3.3.1.
+- Themeable listings similar to using mod_autoindex.
+- Expose and navigate by metadata key-value pairs.
+- Search the metadata catalogue.

 ## Installation ##